chutesai/chutes-api/README.md

 We will be happy to walk through the entire API/infrastructure with any concerned validators, and will do our best to ensure all operations are fully transparent.
 You can verify the weights are being set appropriately by downloading invocation stats for the past 7 days via the `GET /invocations/exports/{year}/{month}/{day}/{hour}.csv` and `GET /invocations/exports/recent` endpoints.

-## 🛠️ Configuring a full environment
+## 🛠️ Running a full deployment

-Again, not recommended, but if you'd really like to run your own validator/API, you'll need to follow these steps.
+Again, not recommended at all, but if you'd really like to run your own validator/API, you'll need to follow these steps.

 ### 🤖 Provision and bootstrap nodes